billbuchanan/csn09112/week03_ns/labs/README.md

 Stop Wireshark and examine the data packets.
 Can you find the Telnet login session, and can you discover the password used?
 [Yes/No]

-Note: login for Telnet in Metasploitable is User: msfadmin, Password: napier123
+Note: login for Telnet in Metasploitable is User: `msfadmin`, Password: `napier123`

 Now we will investigate the Metasploitable host for Telnet:

 From Windows, run Wireshark and capture packets.
 Now log into Metasploitable using SSH:

 ```bash
 ssh 192.168.11.9 -l msfadmin
 ```